ocaml/opam/README.md

-OPAM is a package manager for OCaml, based on the [CUDF](http://mancoosi.org/cudf/) library developped by the [Mancoosi](http://www.mancoosi.org/) project, which are, among other things, used by the Debian to manage their packages.
+OPAM is a package manager for OCaml, based on the [CUDF](http://mancoosi.org/cudf/) library developped by the [Mancoosi](http://www.mancoosi.org/) project, which are, among other things, used by Debian to manage their packages.

 ### Prerequisites: